kruegert/krueger-lab/index.md

 {% capture text %}

-Explore our research focus areas for visualization and visual analytics (integrating machine learning), ranging from biomedical and geographical applications.
+Explore our research areas for visualization and visual analytics (integrating machine learning), ranging from biomedical to geographical applications.
 We work closely with domain experts to design, develop, and evaluate scalable approaches, prototypes, and full-fledged open-source software.
 {%
   include button.html
   link="projects"